 The financial asset is represented by Shares in Community 21 Limited which have been recorded at cost.
 Community 21 Limited was formed to fund the establishment of a community sector bank which would provide lower cost banking services and other financing opportunities to community based organisations.
-The investment represents an ultimate 2.5% share of Community Sector Banking.
-Bendigo Bank Ltd is a 50% shareholder in Community Sector Banking.
+The investment was voluntarily wound up during the year and therefore the cost hass been derecognised in the loss for the year.